Website DIVISIONS (Over 600 articles to help you to grow in every facet of your life)

 Benefit yourself and others by the changes

 Another thought that came to mind was how could spare time be used well rather than wasting it watching passive TV?
 That was about the time the analogue TV changed over to digital.
 Rather than making the changeover I quit watching TV and developed a website to share some of my experiences and knowledge with others.
-Since then over 600 articles have been posted, and over 150,000 people have express their appreciation for the information, and a number of people have informed me that they have received Jesus as their savior as a result of the articles.
-Writing now has become nearly a full time experience, and I can do it from anywhere my travel takes me.
+Since then over 600 articles have been posted, and over 150,000 people have expressed their appreciation for the information, and a number of people have informed me that they have received Jesus as their savior as a result of the articles.
+Writing now has become nearly a full time job, and I can do it from anywhere my travel takes me.

 Conclusion

 Christians often say, “I don’t know how people make it through life without the Lord.”
 Critics say that Christians use their religion as a crutch to make it through life.
-As a matter of fact many are unable to make it through life at all, and so they take their own life or experience a miserable existence.
+As a matter of fact, many are unable to make it through life at all, and so they take their own life or experience a miserable existence, and others use drugs and alcohol.
 It seems much wiser to use a crutch to walk than not to be able to walk at all.
 However, God is not to be viewed only as a crutch, he is a loving father who loves his children and wants to help them through life by his presence.
 Jesus said, “Lo I am with you always, even until the end of the world.”
 I know that to be true; he has been my greatest source of strength through all the ups and downs of my life.
 He loves you also, and he wants to have a relationship with you if you will allow him to come into your life.

 About the author: Jimmie Burroughs is a motivational speaker and author who has been involved in teaching Christian Personal Development for more than 30 years.
-There are hundreds of articles to help you on this website, Website Contents , in your person growth.
-Be sure to take vantage of the FREE offer to get the “Personal Development” eBook while available.
+There are hundreds of articles to help you on this website, (Website Contents ) in your personal growth.

 ___________________________________________________________________________________________________________